Measuring economic outlook in the news: Appendix

 \subsection{Correlations with GDP growth}

-Table~\ref{tab:gdp_correlations} benchmarks NEOS and its timelier versions against other survey-based indicators for economic outlook, and the lexicon-based approach introduced in Appendix~\ref{sec:lexicon}.
-The table shows the average correlations of the indicators with real year-on-year (yoy) and quarter-on-quarter (qoq) GDP growth for different lags over the period Q1 1999 until Q1 2025.
+Tables~\ref{tab:gdp_correlations_1999},~\ref{tab:gdp_correlations_2009} and~\ref{tab:gdp_correlations_2014} benchmark NEOS and its timelier versions against other survey-based indicators for economic outlook, and other text-based approaches introduced in Appendix~\ref{sec:lexicon}.
+The tables show the average correlations of the indicators with real year-on-year (yoy) and quarter-on-quarter (qoq) GDP growth for different lags over the periods Q1 1999 until Q1 2025, Q1 2009 until Q1 2025 and Q1 2014 until Q1 2025.
 Since GDP is a quarterly time series, we transform all monthly indicators to quarterly time series by taking three-month averages over the respective quarter.
 For instance, a lag of three quarters means that we compare GDP growth at time $t$ with the respective indicator at time $t-3$.

 NEOS correlates with GDP growth in a similar way to the other indicators and outperforms for certain lags.
 The correlations with quarter-on-quarter GDP growth are much lower for all indicators.\footnote{If qoq correlations with GDP growth are positive over multiple lags, yoy correlations will be higher by construction.
 Yoy GDP growth contains not only contemporaneous information but also information up to 12 months ago.} NEOS shows the highest correlation for a lag of one quarter with respect to year-on-year GDP.
-The contemporaneous correlations (lag 0) can still be interpreted as a lead of the indicator since GDP is released with a delay of two months.\footnote{The flash estimate is delayed by less than two months ($t + 45$ days)} Note that Table~\ref{tab:gdp_correlations} shows ex post comparisons and does not account for actual data availability of the other indicators in the past and GDP revisions.
+The contemporaneous correlations (lag 0) can still be interpreted as a lead of the indicator since GDP is released with a delay of two months.\footnote{The flash estimate is delayed by less than two months ($t + 45$ days.)} Note that Tables~\ref{tab:gdp_correlations_1999},~\ref{tab:gdp_correlations_2009} and~\ref{tab:gdp_correlations_2014} show ex post comparisons and do not account for actual data availability of the other indicators in the past and GDP revisions.
 Not all indicators are released immediately at the end of the month and historically, some indicators are only available quarterly.